-The basics of the trademark opposition proceedings are pretty simple.
+The basics of the opposition process are pretty simple.
 Trademark owners have many ways of protecting their brand ranging from cease and desist letters to federal litigation.
 But if you have a competent portfolio management strategy, then you have a trademark attorney or someone in-house, constantly monitoring your brand’s exposure to possible infringement.

 How is Trademark Opposition different from Trademark Cancellation?